Japanese battleship Yamato: Operation Ten-Go

 As the final step before their planned invasion of the Japanese mainland, Allied forces invaded Okinawa on 1 April.
-The Imperial Japanese Navy's response was to organise a mission codenamed Operation Ten-Go that would see the commitment of much of Japan's remaining surface strength.
+The Imperial Japanese Navy's response was to organise a mission codenamed Operation Ten-Go that would commit much of Japan's remaining surface strength.
 Yamato and nine escorts (the cruiser Yahagi and eight destroyers) would sail to Okinawa and, in concert with kamikaze and Okinawa-based army units, attack the Allied forces assembled on and around Okinawa.
 Yamato would then be beached to act as an unsinkable gun emplacement and continue to fight until destroyed.
 In preparation for the mission, Yamato had taken on a full stock of ammunition on 29 March.
 According to the Japanese plan, the ships were supposed to take aboard only enough fuel for a one way voyage to Okinawa, but additional fuel amounting to 60% of capacity was issued on the authority of local base commanders.
 Designated the "Surface Special Attack Force", the ships left Tokuyama at 15:20 on 6 April.
+While underway, the escorting destroyers practiced torpedo runs on Yamato in preparation for battle.